-Weaving Trust is a campaign as a means of promoting contact between people who would not otherwise meet.
-The idea is that contact and conversation builds bridges, creates awareness and weaves trust.
-We have no other agenda, but we hope that the contacts people make will have effects, perhaps only a reduction of suspicion, perhaps something more.
+Weaving Trust began as a campaign to promote contact between people who would not otherwise meet.
+The idea was that contact and conversation builds bridges, creates awareness and weaves trust.
+There was no other agenda, but hope that the contacts people made would have positive effects, perhaps only a reduction of suspicion, perhaps something more.

-We have run more than a dozen events throughout Milton Keynes, and they have all been successful at least measured by people’s enjoyment of them and feedback about new insights gained and stereotypes reassessed.
+We have run more than a dozen events throughout Milton Keynes (click here for stories) and they have all been successful according to participants’ enjoyment of them and feedback about new insights gained and stereotypes reassessed.

-We can’t promise any specific outcome or action.
+We don’t promise any specific outcome or action.
 That is not our purpose.
 We can promise an engaged audience who will listen.